Appearance

 When analyzing a stock, the raw numbers on an income statement can be overwhelming.
-Financial ratios act as a translation layer—they turn billions of dollars in revenue and debt into simple, comparable scores.
+Financial ratios act as a translation layer—they turn billions of dollars in revenue and debt into simple, comparable signals.

 1. Price to Earnings Ratio (P/E)